Approximate co-sufficient sampling with regularization: Numerical experiments

 Adding ridge regularization allows for a unique solution $\hat\theta$, achieving strict second-order stationarity conditions, to avoid a trivial result where the method achieves zero power (as would be the case if the SSOSP conditions are never satisfied).
 For our proposed $\ell_{1}$-penalized aCSS method, in order to be more comparable to aCSS, we also add the regularizer $R(\theta)$.
 This means that our estimator is given by the elastic net \citep{zou2005regularization}, incorporating both $\ell_1$ and $\ell_2$ penalization:

-For both methods, we sample the copies $\tilde{X}^{(m)}$ directly from the conditional distribution \eqref{eqn:conditional_distribution_gaussian} (additional details provided in Appendix~\ref{sec:con_distribution_detail}). \item For the oracle method, we assume oracle knowledge of the parameter $\theta_0$ that defines the null distribution, and sample the copies $\tilde{X}^{(m)}$ i.i.d.\ from $P_{\theta_0} = \mathcal{N}(Z\theta_0,\I_n)$. \item For all methods, the test statistic $T$ is given by the absolute value of the estimate of the coefficient on $X$, when $Y$ is regressed on $X,Z$ with elastic net for penalization on the coefficients on $Z$---specifically, the fitted coefficient $\hat\beta_X$ in the optimization problem
+For both methods, we sample the copies $\tilde{X}^{(m)}$ directly from the conditional distribution \eqref{eqn:conditional_distribution_gaussian}.
+(When $\nu$ is unknown, further details are provided in Appendix D of the Supplement.) \item For the oracle method, we assume oracle knowledge of the parameter $\theta_0$ that defines the null distribution, and sample the copies $\tilde{X}^{(m)}$ i.i.d.\ from $P_{\theta_0} = \mathcal{N}(Z\theta_0,\I_n)$. \item For all methods, the test statistic $T$ is given by the absolute value of the estimate of the coefficient on $X$, when $Y$ is regressed on $X,Z$ with elastic net for penalization on the coefficients on $Z$---specifically, the fitted coefficient $\hat\beta_X$ in the optimization problem

 \end{itemize}